-BLAINESWORLD - WPVM FM 103.7
+BLAINESWORLD (Live) - WPVM FM 103.7

 BLAINESWORLD show, 3.8.2017

-Guest in first half: Brian Biro (left picture), talking about his new book: THERE ARE NO OVERACHIEVERS.
+Guest in first half: Brian Biro (left photo), America’s Breakthrough Coach, discussing his new book: THERE ARE NO OVERACHIEVERS.
 For more information: http://www.brianbiro.com/index.php/new-book

-Guests in second half: Emily Blacken and Greg Garrison (right picture), discussing Our VOICE’s Walk a Mile event.
+Guests in second half: Emily Blacken, a volunteer with Our VOICE, and Greg Garrison, owner of The Hop (right photo), discussing the Walk a Mile event that will be held on May 6.
 For more information: http://www.ourvoicenc.org/events/walk-a-mile-asheville/

 And congratulations to Walter Beals (cited at the end) on winning this week’s BLAINESWORLD BEST AWARD.